 2. Extended 4-Variable Model (Faceting)

-To reproduce Mixed-Mode Oscillations, add the faceting variable $z$:
+To reproduce Mixed-Mode Oscillations, the model adds a faceting variable $z$:

 Models